ninanim/GitHubTest/README.md

 GitHubTest
 ==========

-My first repository on GitHub
+My first repository on GitHub.
 I will put 'BingoGame' into this repository.